TinStay/Portfolio/src/pages/AdWeDo/index.md

 githubRepo: "https://github.com/TinStay/AdWeDo"
 technologies: ["React", "Redux", "Firebase", "Sass"]
 shortDescription: "Run and manage your social media advertising campaigns."
 learningOutcome: "Building the ad campaign form has been a great exercise for handling state and errors.
 In order to build a better user interaction, I made use of many React libraries and APIs and integrating them into my application often lead to issues in my code.
-Dealing with those problems has brought to light many holes in my knowledge and also helped me understand more about the components I was trying to build."
+Dealing with those problems has brought to light many holes in my knowledge and also helped me to get a deeper understanding of the components I was building."
 mainImage: "../../images/AdWeDo/01.png"
 position: "0"
 ---
 AdWeDo is an online platform for running social media ads.
 To create an ad campaign users need to fill a form with information about the target audience, ad placements, budget and schedule and choose between one of the subscription services available.
-Users can run and keep track of multiple ad campaigns as well as view old campaigns in their profile page.
+Users can run and keep track of multiple ad campaigns as well as view old ones in their profile page.